Why sizing matters

 - Use EPR on ResMed machines — the "off" setting draws slightly less power than EPR level 3

-- Use DC-direct power — skip the AC inverter and save 10–15% of battery capacity
+- Use DC-direct power — skip the AC inverter and save 10–15% of battery capacity.
+Our DC power adapter guide explains the cables you need, and the compatibility guide covers which machines support DC input.

 Real-world example